haitham-akram/BookShop-Bookto/readme.md

 To Login as
 - Admin Email: Admin@mail.com , Password : Admin@123456
-- Guest: Just go to site [Here📚](https://aqueous-garden-09347.herokuapp.com/)
+- Guest: Just go to the site [Here📚](https://aqueous-garden-09347.herokuapp.com/)

 To Install Locally
 -  Download the code from the repository.